Tanuj7942/QuizGenerator/README.md

 - Users can send test to their student via mail
 - Multiple subjects can be created
 - Multiple test for a single subject can be created
+- Use of foreign keys
+- Login, sign up, and mailing system included